Agoric/agoric-sdk/packages/zoe/README.md

 const results = E(instanceAdminFacet).upgradeContract(newBundleID);
 ```

-This will replace the behavior of the existing instnace with that defined in the bundle.
+This will replace the behavior of the existing instance with that defined in the new bundle.
 The new behavior is an additional _incarnation_ of the instance.
-Most state is discarded, however "durable" collections are retained for use by the replacement version.
+Most state from the old incarnation is discarded, however "durable" collections are retained for use by its replacement.

 There are a few requirements for the contract that differ from non-upgradable contracts:
 1. Export